cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

-# AI-Boost 3.2 for Red Alert
+# AI-Boost 3.2b for Red Alert
-Last update at: 3 sept 2022
+Last update at: 3 nov 2022

 Please follow the steps below to update and reactivate the mod:
 - Disable the mod in the mods Menu